Battle of the Coral Sea (film)

-Battle of the Coral Sea is a 1959 war film directed by Paul Wendkos.
-It stars Cliff Robertson and Gia Scala.
+Battle of the Coral Sea is a 1959 American war film directed by Paul Wendkos and starring Cliff Robertson, Gia Scala and Patricia Cutts.
+It was distributed by Columbia Pictures.

 Plot

 The crew of an American submarine are on a reconnaissance mission, photographing Japanese installations through a periscope camera.
 When attacked by the Japanese (with similarities to USS Perch) the submarine is scuttled and the crew is captured.
 Tortured by the Japanese, with the help of British and Australian prisoners the submarine's officers make an escape bid to get their information to the Allies.
 The film ends with footage of the Battle of the Coral Sea (1942), which according to the film was made possible through the information brought back by the submariners.